-When the KITFS23BUKEVM kit is set up and the GUI is installed, follow the steps below to launch the GUI:
+When the KITFS23SKTEVM kit is set up and the GUI is installed, follow the steps below to launch the GUI:

-Click the Windows icon (bottom left corner) and locate NXPGUI in the Windows All Apps bar, then click on the NXPGUI icon to launch the GUI.
+1. Click on the Windows icon (bottom left corner) and locate NXPGUI in the Windows All Apps bar, then click on the NXPGUI icon to launch the GUI.